 Route 66 is far more famous and has surged with renewed attention to early roadside America.
 But the roadside attractions and ruins of U.S. 60/70 are frozen in time, more so than what has happened along Route 66 over the past two decades.
 What’s left along U.S. 60/70 seems more authentic to midcentury motoring in Arizona than some of the kitschy redevelopment along Route 66.

 To be honest, the towns along U.S. 60/70 in the McMullen Valley aren't for everyone.
 The area is billed as the Arizona Outback and it's plenty remote.
-Still, there are many RV parks for mild-weather visitors and lots of back country to explore, whether it's hiking mountain trails or riding across the desert on a mountain bike or in an ATV.
+Still, there are many affordable RV parks for visitors and lots of back country to explore, whether it's hiking mountain trails or riding across the desert on a mountain bike or in an ATV.
+I would mostly avoid summer for outdoor activities here.